I’ll tell you right from the start – having a planner by my side really helps me to be way more productive.

 You can (and will) deal with it later, but first things first!

 State your priorities

-Your goal is obviously your biggest priority, but by priorities in this context, I mean on those tasks which you should do in order to achieve that goal.
+Your goal is obviously your biggest priority, but what I consider as priorities in this context are those tasks which you should do in order to achieve that goal.

 (not sure how to prioritize your tasks? read the post Key to productivity)